bitdessin/JustDeepIt/tutorials/OD/README.rst

     :align: center

-Training takes 3-4 hours, depending on the computer hardware.
+Training takes 10-30 minutes, depending on the computer hardware.